 That is a relief because the page loading times of a website are just as important as its uptime.
-In 2022, internet visitors are impatient and will leave likely your website it if takes more than a few seconds to load.
+Nowadays, internet visitors are impatient and will leave likely your website it if takes more than a few seconds to load.

 3. Green Hosting

 As I mentioned earlier, we love green hosting over here at WebHost Bros, and we are certainly impressed by the actions GreenGeeks is taking in that direction.

 The internet is run on servers, and you would not believe all the energy and resources that are required to maintain them.
 Overall, they have a very significant impact on the environment.
 Negatively.